Aditya-Dalai/24hr-Timer/README.md

 # ⏳ 24-Hour Countdown Timer

 A fully responsive countdown timer that lets you set any duration up to 24 hours and counts down in real time.
-Built using HTML, CSS, and JavaScript — no frameworks or libraries!
+Built using HTML, CSS, and JavaScript.
+No frameworks or libraries!

 ---